+1. Length of ownership

 How long have you owned the property?

+2. Council tax

+Which Council Tax band is your property in?

+3. Parking

+What are the arrangements for parking at your property?

+(Please tick all that apply)

+• Garage

+Allocated parking space

+• Driveway

+Shared parking

+On street

+Resident permit

+Metered Parking

+Other (please specify):

-19 2.
-Council tax Which Council Tax band is your property in?
-F 3.
-Parking What are the arrangements for parking at your property?
-Garage, driveway, street 4.
-Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? Νο 5.
-Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No 6.
-Alterations/additions/extensions a) (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: Yes (details) Toilet/Shower room (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+4. Conservation area

+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+6. Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes (details) Building warrant / Completion certificate available b) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: Yes

-SHEPH CHARTERED SI Property Questionnaire (i) Were the replacements the same shape and type as the ones you replaced?
-Yes (ii) Did this work involve any changes to the window or door openings?
-No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
-Replacement UPVC windows same design as old 7.
-Central heating a) Is there a central heating system in your property?
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+7. Central heating a.
+Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes If you have answered yes or partial - what kind of central heating is there?
+If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).

-If you have answered yes, please answer the three questions below: Gas-fired (i) When was your central heating system or partial central heating system installed?
-Full system 19 years ago new boiler fitte 6/7 years ago (ii) Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: Yes (iii) When was your maintenance agreement last renewed?
-(Please provide the month and year).
-Serviced annually before winter 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-No 9.
-Issues that may have affected your property a) Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-No If you have answered yes, is the damage the subject of any outstanding? - b) Are you aware of the existence of asbestos in your property?
-Yes 10.
-Please select which services are connected to your property a) (i) Gas or Liquid Petroleum Gas Yes If you have answered Yes, who is the supplier: British Gas (ii) Water Mains or Private Water Supply: Mains Supply If you have answered Yes, who is the supplier: Scottish Water (iii) Electricity: Yes If you have answered Yes, who is the supplier: British Gas
+If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed? (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, ple you have a maintenance con ease give details of the compa tract: ny with which (iii) When was your maintena (Please provide the month ar nce agreement last renewed? nd year).
+8. Energy Performance Certification ate Does your property have an I than 10 years old?
+Energy Performance Certificat e which is less 9.
+Issues that may have affected d your property a.
+Has there been any storm, flo property while you have own ood, fire or other structural da ed it? mage to the If you have answered yes, is insurance claim? the damage the subject of any outstanding b.
+Are you aware of the existen ce of asbestos in your propert y?
+If you have answered yes, ple ease give details: 10.
+Services a.
+Please tick which services ar supplier: e connected to your property and give details of the Services Connected Supplier Gas or liquid petroleum gas Water mains or private water supply Electricity Mains drainage Telephone Cable TV or satellite